NelsenEW/espdrone-clients/docs/userguide_client.md

 device* menu.

-The *Input device* menu contains a number of different \"modes\" that can be used for controlling a Crazyflie.
+The *Input device* menu contains a number of different \"modes\" that can be used for controlling a Espdrone.
 Currently there\'s thee to choose from.
 The alternatives will only be enabled if there\'s enough input devices connected to use them.

--   *Normal:* Just like it says this is the normal mode using only one controller to control a Crazyflie
+-   *Normal:* Just like it says this is the normal mode using only one controller to control a Espdrone
 -   *Teacher (RP):* This mode requires two input-devices, where one will be configured for roll and pitch and the other one for the rest of the functionality.
 By using the *Mux switch* functionality (mapped